 These days I wear masks and run purifiers and no longer suffer any symptoms.
 Now my eyes are finely tuned AQI detectors.
 Here’s what I’ve noticed about how polluted skies look:

-Here’s a picture I took in Beijing on a bad day:
+Here’s a picture I took in Beijing of the night sky on a polluted day.
+Not how the air pollution has turned the sky red:

-And here’s a nighttime Beijing sky on a good day—ahh, much more normal black sky.
+And here’s a nighttime Beijing sky on a good day.
+Without the effects from air pollution, the sky is a much more normal black color.

 Here are two pictures I took at the same place in my apartment, same season, at roughly same time of day.
-But the day on the left was a bad day.
-The day on the right was a good day.
+But the day on the left was a polluted day.
+The day on the right was a clear day.

-See how the sunlight on a bad day (left) looks more orange?
+See how the sunlight on a polluted day (left) looks more orange or yellow?
 Now in Beijing, I can tell if it’s a bad day just by looking at the color of the sunlight coming through my window.

 When pollution is bad, all those tiny particles scatter sunlight, making things appear fuzzier, less distinct.
-I founded to host air pollution workshops in China, India, Mongolia and the Philippines and raise awareness about air pollution.
-To show what air pollution looks like, our team used a timer to take pictures of Beijing’s air for several weeks.
-Check out the clouds on a good day in Beijing.
-See how the clouds are pretty distinct from the sky?
+To see how air pollution affects clouds, the Smart Air team used a timer to take pictures of Beijing’s air for several weeks.
+See how the edges of the clouds are pretty distinct in the sky on an unpolluted day in Beijing:

 When I fly back to the US, one of the things I marvel at is how distinct the clouds are.
 “Look at those crisp edges on that cloud!”
 I never thought that would be something I’d appreciate.

 Note: I’m not an expert in air pollution.
-I’m just a data nerd who got into and after coughing through a Beijing winter.
-If you’re living in a city with dangerous air, check out my and the specs on before big companies convince you clean air needs to cost $1,000.
+I’m just a data nerd who got into making DIY purifiers and testing whether purifiers could clean the air in my home after coughing through a Beijing winter.
+If you’re living in a city with dangerous air, check out my open data tests of air purifiers and the specs on no-nonsense purifiers before big companies convince you clean air needs to cost $1,000.